taochunguang2022/mixed_reality_stereo_vision_model/README.md

 - RF (Random Forest)
 - SVM (Support Vector Machine)
 - XB (Extreme Gradient Boosting)
-These models can be evaluated for their accuracy in predicting fatigue.

 ### Multimodal Characterization Assess
 The RAINDROP model is very useful for our research.
 We provide the code for the RAINDROP model as well as the following baseline models: